savonet/book/streaming.md

 ```

 We see that the second argument is the name of the file and the third argument
 is the source we want to dump.
-The file name is a getter, `{string}` rather
-than `string`, so that a new name can be computed every time the file is
-reopened.
-The first argument is the encoding format, of type `format('a)`.
+The first argument is the encoding format, of
+type `format('a)`.
 Observe that `format` takes a type variable `'a` as argument, and `'a` is also
 the argument of the source taken as argument: the tracks required from the
 input source depend on the chosen format.